guenchi/Igropyr/README.md

 ***Igropyr*** is

 ```
-.a async Scheme Webserver
+.a async Scheme web-server

-.a async Scheme Httpserver
+.a async Scheme http-server

-.a async Scheme Socketserver
+.a async Scheme socket-server

 .a async files reader/writer